horizon-research/Efficient-Deep-Learning-for-Point-Clouds/README.md

 ```
 Current Python script works for all the networks, except `DensePoint`.
 To run `DensePoint`, please check out the [sub-repository](https://github.com/horizon-research/Efficient-Deep-Learning-for-Point-Clouds/tree/master/Networks/DensePoint) for details.

 There is a slight naming difference between the actual model name and the name in the code.
-Make sure you use names in the second column in the `launcher.py`.
+Make sure you use names in the second column of this table to run the `launcher.py`.

 | Actual Model Name | Name in Our Code |
 |-------------------|------------------|